Azure/policy-compliance-scan/README.md

   * Use the secret variable in the Azure Login Action(Refer to the examples above)

-You can further reduce the scope for which permissions are provided for example a resource group by using the following command
+If needed, you can modify the Azure CLI command to further reduce the scope for which permissions are provided.
+Here is the command that gives contributor access to only a resource group.

 ```bash